 Kachori is deep-fried pastries that are filled with various spicy fillings (something similar to samosa) and often served at afternoon tea but it can be served as a canape at any get-together or as part of an Indian style feast.

-In Gujarat, these deep-fried Kachoris are served in a Gujarati Thali as farsan (savoury item).
+In Gujarat, these deep-fried Kachoris are served in a Gujarati Thali as traditional Gujarati farsan (savoury item).

-Depending on the part of India that you visit, you will find different styles of kachori.
+Depending on the part of India that you visit, you will find different type of kachoris.

 In Rajasthan, you’ll find pyaz (onion) kachori, moong daal Khasta Kachori and mawa kachori which is similar to Mawa Gujiya that are stuffed with milk solids and nuts.